hardihardi/Taipy/README.md

 &nbsp;

-## User Interface Generation and Scenario & Data Management
+## User Interface Generation and Scenario & Data Management:-

 This simple Taipy application demonstrates how to create a basic film recommendation system using Taipy.<br />
 The application filters a dataset of films based on the user's selected genre and displays the top seven films in that genre by popularity.